 This step is crucial to becoming a superstar because a leak can nullify all of your progress.

-If you want to become a superstar at conserving water, you’ll need to follow all of these steps closely.
+If you want to become a water conservation hero, you’ll need to follow all of these steps closely.
 While it might seem hard to part ways with the way you’re using water, you’ll find that it gets much easier as time goes on.

 You’ll find that becoming a water-conserving superstar will not only save the environment but will also save you money on your next water bill.